 - Sudden stop and go movement when running, jumping or turning your body.

 ACL tears may be paired with other knee injuries as well.
 Other ligaments within the knee joint or bones can be harmed along with the ACL.
 The word ‘cruciate’ is a derivative of a Latin word meaning ‘cross-shaped’ or ‘overlapping,’ and is why the Anterior Cruciate Ligament is named as such.
 There are two cruciate ligaments in the knee and are both susceptible to tears or other injuries on their own or in combination.

-How do I prevent an ACL injury?
+How do I prevent an ACL tear?

 - Wearing the right sports uniform and safety pads when participating in contact sports.

 - Building and strengthening the muscles around your knees for more support.
 For the ACL in particular, the hamstrings are very important to keep strong.

 - Learning how to safely land on your knees after a jump or fall to the ground.